MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature 11.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST/HST Clauses**, and then choose the related link.
 2. Choose the **Extended Text** action.
-3. Fill in the **Code** and **Description** fields.
 3. Choose the **New** action.
+4. Fill in the **Language Code** and **Description** fields.
-4. Optionally, select the **All Language Codes** field, or specify the relevant language in the **Language Code** field if you use language codes.
+5. Optionally, select the **All Language Codes** field, or specify the relevant language in the **Language Code** field if you use language codes.
-5. Fill in the **Starting Date** and **Ending Date** fields if you want to limit the dates on which the extended text is used.
+6. Fill in the **Starting Date** and **Ending Date** fields if you want to limit the dates on which the extended text is used.
-6. In the **Text** lines, write the extended text for your GST/HST clauses.
+7. In the **Text** lines, write the extended text for your GST/HST clauses.
-7. Select the relevant fields for the document types where you want the extended text printed.
+8. Select the relevant fields for the document types where you want the extended text printed.
-8. Close the page.
+9. Close the page.

 ## <a name="create-a-vat-posting-setup-to-handle-import-vat"></a>Create a GST/HST posting setup to handle Import GST/HST